AI-SysBio/REGIR/README.md

 Keep in mind that non-Markovian simulations are only available for reaction channels with a single reactant, as the definition of inter-event time distribution is ambigious for channels with multiple reactants.
 If a channel is defined without or with more than one reactant, it will be considered as a Poisson process.
 Also, note that monotolically decreasing distributions, such as Weibull (k < 1), gamma (α < 1) or power laws, are not available in the current implementation of this repository, as these can be more elegantly and efficiently simulated with the Laplace Gillespie algorithm [2].

-*Feel free to drop me an email if you would be interrested in me adding the Laplace Gillespie or any other distributions of your interrest to this implementation.*
+*Feel free to drop me an email if you would be interrested in me adding the Laplace Gillespie or any other distributions of your interest to this implementation.*